Ed Barrow: Return to baseball

+Boston Red Sox (1918–1920)

 Barrow became manager of the Boston Red Sox in 1918.
 As the team lost many of its better players during World War I, Barrow encouraged owner Harry Frazee to purchase Stuffy McInnis, Wally Schang, Bullet Joe Bush, and Amos Strunk from the Philadelphia Athletics for $75,000 ($ in current dollar terms).
 During the season, Barrow feuded with his assistant, Johnny Evers, who undermined Barrow's leadership.
 The Red Sox won the 1918 World Series.
 Recognizing that star pitcher Babe Ruth was also a great power hitter, Barrow had Ruth pinch hit on days when he wasn't scheduled to pitch.
 When Ruth told Barrow that he could only pitch or hit, Barrow decided that Ruth's bat was more useful than his pitching, and transitioned him from a pitcher into an outfielder.

 After the 1918 season, Frazee, now in debt, began selling the contracts of star players.
 He traded Dutch Leonard, Duffy Lewis, and Ernie Shore to the New York Yankees, obtaining Ray Caldwell, Slim Love, Frank Gilhooley, Roxy Walters, and cash.
 Frazee sold Carl Mays to the Yankees during the 1919 season.
 The Red Sox struggled in 1919, finishing sixth in the AL. Frazee sold Ruth to the Yankees after the season, against Barrow's warnings.
 The Red Sox finished in fifth in 1920.

 To date, Barrow is the only manager to win a World Series without previously playing in organized baseball, whether in the minors or majors.